Do Women and Men Hear Differently?

 Do men and women really hear differently?
 If so, how does this affect our relationships?
 These purported differences can explain many disagreements, which in turn can result in a lot of frustration leading to resentment.
 Learn how — and uncover the facts behind the myth.

 Many differences between males and females are biological.
 Male and female bodies do have innate differences; hearing, however, is not one of them.
 The fact is, male and female ears are physically the same.
 But there is evidence suggesting that how men and women hear are different.
-A quick caveat, though: these differences are not as black-and-white as you might think, but more gray-and-white.
+A quick caveat, though: these differences are not as black-and-white as you might think, but more grey-and-white.

 Male vs. Female Brains